Campground Rules & Information

 Smoking, Fires and Storms

 Firewood is available for purchase.
 Smoking is allowed outside only.
 All buildings on this property are smoke and incense free.
-If you smoke outside, close doors and windows, so the smoke doesn’t come back in!
-Consider your neighbors and future guests.
-Some people are very allergic.
-Please use the ashtray in the shelter, and dispose of butts in the tin cans provided in the shelter.
+Consider your neighbours and future guests.
+Please use ashtrays, and dispose of butts in the tin cans provided.
 Extinguish all smoking material in a safe manner, and do not throw butts on the ground.
-In times of high fire hazard, please be very careful with sparks, and we will appreciate it if you don’t smoke at all near the forested areas.
-If there is a fire ban on, no fires allowed.
-We are on a well, so if the power goes out, the water shuts off.
-If there is an electrical storm, unplug all electrical appliances (computers, TV, lights, etc.) to prevent damage from a surge when the power comes back on.
+In times of high fire hazard, please be very careful with sparks.
+We reserve the right to implement a fire ban.

 Food and Compost

 Be Bear Aware – All food must be kept in cars, in the community building or cached up a tree with rope.
 Leave compost materials (fruit and vegetable waste, coffee grounds and filter, egg shells, pits, etc.) in the bowl in the fridge that is in the community building.
 Do not put labels or plastic in the compost (minimum fine $1 million).

 As much as possible, if you pack it in, please pack it out.
 Garbage (not compost or recyclables) may be disposed of in the large garbage can in the community building.
 Throw recyclables (paper, cans, bottles, cardboard, clean plastic with the triangle on it) into the blue receptacle in the community building.